 Only 34% of U.S. workers were engaged in 2018, according to management consultant company Gallup.
 Improved engagement can lead to improved performance.
 For example, Gallup notes that “organizations that are the best in engaging their employees achieve earnings-per-share growth that is more than four times that of their competitors.”

 Leadership development programs that teach practical material in a flexible online learning environment could improve employees engagement and job satisfaction.
 Only 17.9% of employees were “very satisfied” with their jobs, according to iHire; nearly 60% were “somewhat satisfied” or “neither satisfied nor dissatisfied.”
 In addition to employee training and development programs, other ideas to increase employee engagement include requesting feedback, hosting social events, setting clear goals, and mentoring staff.
 Managers should also promote a long-term vision that conveys why an employee’s work matters.

 To encourage innovation, 43% of respondents to an Ernst & Young survey reported that their organizations support external trainings or workshops.
 A commitment to continued learning can spark innovation across your organization.
 For example, extending leadership training programs to entire teams or departments may facilitate discussions about new ideas for the company.
 It also helps employees think more strategically about opportunities for improvement, adapt to future challenges, and expand their leadership and management skills.
 Quality leadership training fosters a culture of continuous growth and improvement—which brings out the best in your people.

 Invest in Your People Today

-If you’re ready to invest in your people and culture, learn more about Wharton Online’s Leadership and Management Certificate Program.
-This program enables you to scale leadership development across teams through a 100% online learning environment.
+If you’re ready to invest in your people and culture, learn more about our corporate training program offerings and Leadership and Management Certificate Program.
+These programs enable you to scale leadership development across your teams through a 100% online learning environment.